Substance Use Treatment

 Alcohol Drug Education Class (ADEC)

 A three-hour intervention class that teaches youth and their parents/caregivers about the impact of substance use, including nicotine, alcohol, cannabis and other substances.
-The class is open to the community for a fee, with financial aid available.
+The class is open to the community for $75 and financial aid is available.

 Classes are from 9:30 a.m. – 12:30 p.m. (currently virtual only)